 If you go through the reports and you find incorrect data, you should dispute it.
 Here you need to contact the bureau that gave you the data.
 Many people make the mistake of thinking that disputing incorrect data will hurt their scores, but this is untrue.

+Having a great credit score will help meet your financial goals much faster.
+It is utterly important that you check your credit report constantly for inaccurate or negative items.
 Disputes aid in increasing your score; therefore, you should be very confident when raising a dispute.

 When you notify the bureau about incorrect data, it will contact the creditor in order to respond to the dispute.
 You should be patient and wait for 30 days for the problem to be solved.